hanna1909/data-challenges-updated/07-ML-Ops/02-Cloud-training/02-Project-structure/README.md

 ### 🚪 `main.py`

-Bye bye `taxifare_model.interface.main_local` module, you served us well ❤️
+Bye bye `taxifare.interface.main_local` module, you served us well ❤️

-Long live `taxifare_model.interface.main`, our new package entry point ⭐️
+Long live `taxifare.interface.main`, our new package entry point ⭐️

 `main.py` works the same way as `main_local` did, and has the following functions: